Nketa

-Nketa is a high-density suburb in the city of Bulawayo, Zimbabwe.
+Nketa (name means home of the legends) is a high-density suburb in the city of Bulawayo, Zimbabwe.
 The suburb is divided into sections from Nketa 6 to Nketa 9.
 It started its development in the early 1990s and the major portion of the suburb was built using loans.
 It boasts of a library and clinic and a good number of primary and high schools.

 Education

 This suburb is home to Maranatha Adventist High School, one of the top 100 schools in Zimbabwe known for producing consistently excellent results, as well as the recently built Maranatha Adventist Primary School.
 Both institutions are run by the Seventh-day Adventist church, and are both located in Nketa 7.
 Other schools located in the suburb are Nketa Primary School (Nketa 6), Nketa Secondary School (Nketa 8), Manondwane Primary School (Nketa 7), Emganwini Primary School (Nketa 8), Mgiqika Primary School (Nketa 9).
 There are quite a number of private schools and colleges around the suburb.

 Nketa 7 is also home to the well resourced Nketa Library, which is owned and run by the Bulawayo City Council.